unicode-org/conformance/testdriver/README.md

 ```
   --test_type coll_shift_short displaynames number_fmt

-  --exec rust nodejs
+  --exec rust node
 ```
 This will be expanded into 6 testplans, 3 for each executor:

-* nodejs with coll_shift_short
+* node with coll_shift_short
-* nodejs with displaynames
+* node with displaynames
-* nodejs with number_fmt
+* node with number_fmt
 * rust with coll_shift_short
 * rust with displaynames
 * rust with number_fmt

-These 6 test plans will be executed individually, producing output in the respective testResults directories for nodejs and rust.
+These 6 test plans will be executed individually, producing output in the respective testResults directories for node and rust.

 They may be executed serially or in parallel (to be implemented.)